Readers Respond on Lab Leak #7

-Category: World Politics Hits: 3From TPM Reader JF ...
+Category: World Politics Hits: 4From TPM Reader JF ...

 As someone who has lived in Hong Kong for 15 years and what passes here for a passing familiarity with Chinese politics (but would probably be a more than passing familiarity for the average American), I agree with you about COVID and the PRC secrecy culture.
 It's especially strong around things that make China look bad, and the instinct to censor and clamp down has only gotten stronger since Xi consolidated power.
 His shift from a term-limited supremo to a for-life supremo is underappreciated in the US, where I think most people just see a the same generic dictatorship, but it was a major change.
 The Chinese leaders Hu Jintao and Jiang Zemin served two five-year terms, in and out, and then retired after a decade (both are still alive).
 The last supremos to wield power until at or near death were Mao Zedong and Deng Xiaoping.
 By the time of Deng's departure, China had moved to a system where, power was negotiated among the party elite.
 There was rotation at the top, governed by the incumbent leader, other politburo members, aspiring leaders, etc, and there were constitutional term limits (of course the PRC constitution can be changed, and was to allow Xi to stay on).
 All this constrained Hu and Jiang.
 They made all the real decisions, but their decisions could be overridden by the next guy, who everyone understood would be in power eventually.